qodesmith/unraid-cron-jobs/README.md

 The point is to build & push everything to Dockerhub first, then in Unraid use a single compose file to start all the projects, avoiding the need to install them individually.

+### Updating the containers in Unraid

+Regardless of if a single project or all projects were built, the Docker Compose plugin in Unraid will know to pull only the images that have changed.

+Simply click the "Update Stack" button.
+All containers will be restarted.